 - Convene the national coordination committee to develop or review the SBC plan.
 If members of the NMCP SBC team are not usually involved in the coordination committee, they should be invited to the coordination committee meeting to develop or review the SBC plan. - Develop a SBC plan in alignment with the national malaria SBC strategy.
-The SBC plan should have two primary objectives: - Ensuring that all eligible students and their parents are aware of the school-based ITN distribution: Disseminating information to students and their parents about the purpose, timing, and implementation of the school-based ITN distribution should rely on existing communication channels in the school or sub-district, such as parent teacher associations (PTAs), community radio, existing school communication channels, etc. Information about the purpose, timing, and implementation of school-based ITN distribution should require little tailoring for each school or sub-district, and should be evidence-based.
+The SBC plan should have two primary objectives: - Ensuring that all eligible students and their parents are aware of the school-based ITN distribution: Disseminating information to students and their parents about the purpose, timing, and implementation of the school-based ITN distribution should rely on existing communication channels in the school or sub-district, such as parent teacher associations (PTAs), community radio, existing school communication channels, etc. Information about the purpose, timing, and implementation of school-based ITN distribution should require little tailoring for each school or

+- sub-district, and should be evidence-based.
 Information should emphasize that the ITN is intended for the household, not necessarily for the student who receives it.
-Pilot programs have shown that students often feel that the ITNs they receive are "theirs," even if they already have access to another net.

-- Ensuring that all students are aware of the importance of correct and consistent ITN use and ITN care: SBC activities to encourage correct and consistent ITN use and ITN care are more nuanced and complicated.
+Pilot programs have shown that students often feel that the ITNs they receive are "theirs," even if they already have access to another net. - Ensuring that all students are aware of the importance of correct and consistent ITN use and ITN care: SBC activities to encourage correct and consistent ITN use and ITN care are more nuanced and complicated.
 ITN use and ITN care are determined by numerous internal, social, and structural factors, and the SBC activities must be designed to address the factors known to influence ITN use and ITN care.
 SBC activities to promote ITN use and ITN care may need to be tailored to account for sub-national variation in the factors that influence ITN use or ITN care.
 SBC activities may need to go beyond simply stating facts about the importance of ITN use or ITN care; for example, the need to specifically address the diverse internal, social, and structural factors that influence ITN use and ITN care.
-The national malaria SBC strategy likely already mentions the factors known to influence ITN use and ITN care.
-Where possible, existing communication channels such as school health talks, school health clubs, school assemblies should be adapted to address the factors that influence ITN care and ITN care and ITN care. - Design and produce SBC activities and materials. - Conduct SBC activities: SBC activities should be conducted before, during, and after school-based ITN distribution.
+The national malaria SBC strategy likely already mentions the factors known to influence ITN use and ITN care and may also include potential activities that could be adopted for implementation during and after school-based ITN distribution to promote ITN use and ITN care.
+Where possible, existing communication channels such as school health talks, school health clubs, school assemblies should be adapted to address the factors that influence ITN care and ITN use. - Design and produce SBC activities and materials. - Conduct SBC activities: SBC activities should be conducted before, during, and after school-based ITN distribution.
 Before distribution, it is critical to ensure that all eligible students and their parents are aware of the school-based ITN distribution.
 Before, during, and after distribution, it is important to ensure that all students are aware of the importance of correct and consistent ITN use and ITN care.